Qeole/colorediffs/README.md

 This is an extension that colors boring diffs sent by notifiers for Subversion, CVS, Mercurial, etc.

+# Looking for maintainer!

+Neither the original author (Vadim Atlygin) nor the later contributor (Jesse Glick) are still using this extension or interested in maintaining it.
+If you are ready to take over active maintenance, please send me a note and we can arrange transfer of ownership.

 ## Prerequisites ##
 A lot of developers use CVS and/or SVN version control systems.
 Most of also receive special notifications from the system about changes other people do.
 They might be useful in various ways: someone wants to check if there are bugs in the new code, someone just wants to keep knowledge of code base up-to-date.
 But looking over that black-on-white letter is so boring.
 That's why I decided to color it up a bit.
 ## What it can do already ##